-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-The managed care organization (MCO) must ensure all requests for dental treatments include documentation by a professional dentist of the need for dental services.
-A dentist must determine the medical necessity for dental treatment and submit a detailed treatment plan to the MCO to document the medical necessityand all specific dental procedures to be completed.
-The dentist may not bill the HCBS STAR+PLUS Waiver (SPW) member for the remainder of the cost over the approved amount.
+The managed care organization (MCO) or its contractor must ensure all requests for dental treatments include documentation by a professional dentist of the need for dental services.
+A dentist must determine the medical necessity (MN) for dental treatment and submit a detailed treatment plan to the MCO to document the MN and all specific dental procedures to be completed.
+The dentist may not bill the STAR+PLUS Home and Community Based Services (HCBS) program member for the remainder of the cost over the approved amount.

-Form H1700-A, Rationale for HCBS STAR+PLUS Waiver Items/Services, must be completed by the MCO to document the medical need for requested SPW items/services.
-Medical necessity for dental services is completed by the dental professional, as described above.
+Form H1700-A, Rationale for STAR+PLUS HCBS Program Items/Services, must be completed by the MCO to document the medical need for requested STAR+PLUS HCBS program items or services.
+MN for dental services is completed by the dental professional, as described above.
 Form H1700-A may be submitted in lieu the process described above, if the information is sufficient to describe the medical need for the dental services.

 6530 Time Frames for Initiation of Dental Services